 Manure Measure 3: Covered storage of solid manure (dispersed coverings)

 239. Ammonia emissions can be significantly reduced when covering solid organic fertilizers with dispersed coverings such as peat, clay, zeolite and phosphogypsum.
-The basis of the approach is to prevent contact of NH3-emitting surfaces with the air, especially when covering them with ammonium-absorbing substances (Principle 15).
+The basis of the approach is to prevent contact of NH3-emitting surfaces with the air, especially when covering them with ammonium-absorbing substances (principle 15).
 Lukin and others (2014) found that total NH3 emissions from poultry manure amounted to 5.9 per cent when it was covered with peat, 4.7 per cent when it was covered with loam, 1.3 per cent when it was covered with zeolites, and 16.9 per cent when it was covered with phosphogypsum.
 These values are relative to NH3 emissions in the reference system with no covering.
 Use of these simple materials to cover piles of organic fertilizers thereby substantially reduces NH3 emissions into the atmosphere (Lukin and others, 2014).
 Protocols are needed to specify minimum thickness of each type of covering material.
 Further testing is needed to assess the effect on N2O, NO and N2 emissions.
 Unless an impermeable base is used, the approach risks significant nitrate leaching.
 A combination of Manure Measures 3 and 5 can reduce both Nr emissions to air and leaching losses to water.